 At this point we should probe your resentment over getting the ticket.
 First, we face the question of fairness.
 Your complaint over being singled out from among the flock of speeding cars is an appeal to fairness, which can be defined as treating individuals who are the same as the same as well as treating individuals who are different as different in ways appropriate to those distinctions.
 So no question the cop treated you unfairly.
 Lots of cars were breaking the speed limit.
 But a moment’s honest thought should dissuade you from thinking fairness and justice to be identical.
 By that standard no murderer should ever be punished if even one ever escapes arrest.
 Every moral rule relies on the principle of “ought implies can,” which correctly argues that no one should be held morally responsible for a choice unless she is able to make the choice.
-Christianity tells believers they ought to love everyone equally.
-They can’t.
-So that moral obligation is empty.
-We must rephrase the moral rule to make it something we can do.
-Just as Christians limit their love to those they come in contact with, the policeman found himself limited in his trolling for speeders.
 It is fine to say that cop ought to have ticketed all those speeders, but as he could not catch all of them, he caught those he could.
 That would be you.
 But you might protest, if the ticket was not fair, how can it be just?
 It can be because you deserved it.
 The law set a speed limit and you violated it.
 You earned that ticket.
 It was your due.

 But wait, you say.
 The law may set the speed limit at whatever pleases it, but how does that obligate me?
 I was driving safely, felt completely in control.
 That speed limit was set too low.
 The law was wrong.

 Now you have really stepped in it!
-Just to be clear, you are claiming that the set speed limit, the law, was unjust.
+Just to be clear, you are now claiming it was not the cop who was unjust but something broader: that the set speed limit, the law, was unjust.
 You were not due that ticket.
 Now how could you hope to justify that kind of claim?
 So you turn the question back on the judge (the one you never got to meet: you paid the fine, remember?).
 How could she justify setting the speed limit so low?
 What gives the legislature who delegated the agency or whatever the right to set it at all?
 And while we are at it, let’s not stop there.
 What gives any law the right to compel your obedience?

 At this point you might be tempted to step back from the ledge you’ve put yourself on with some very commonsense observations.
 After all, you concede, somebody has to decide.
 We can’t just go as fast as we want to.
 There would be wrecks.
 People would be killed.
 Chaos.
 If you are easily placated, you might lightly chide yourself at this point for your resentment over the ticket and try to let it go.
 If you are more stubborn, you will think the highway department, or the traffic engineer, or whoever made up that ridiculous speed limit was as incompetent as government itself, and so you might return to questioning the right of the government to set this law.
 To set any law.
 Just how arbitrary is this business of the law?
 At this point, you are challenging the totality of legal authority.
+You are beginning to withdaw the trust that you had willingly granted the law, taking back into your own judgment the wisdom of its dictates, submitting it to your own reasoning.
 That rational challenge is a problem though, for reasons you have already identified.
 Something has to justify laws, doesn’t it?
 But merely by questioning, much less rejecting, its right to do that, you have begun to dissolve its authority, meaning the trust that sustains its powers of moral suasion, for the act of challenge dissolves authority utterly.
 You were right to feel uneasy about this line of thought.
 For now that you ponder it, your trust has evaporated along with an easy acceptance of every law you are expected to follow, leaving only the core question: what does warrant the law?

 The thought experiment just related encapsulates a pretty good interrogation of that question as it pertains to our everyday lives, a challenge every citizen has the duty to throw down and every government to answer.
+In a democracy, the institutional authority of the law is not merely a matter of trust.
+It relies on citizens’ active sanction.
 And in truth you did more than complain.
 You also made a stab at theory that captures one of three serious justifications for granting power over our liberties to the law.
 But it is neither the oldest nor the best one….